 Ultimately, this resulted in me only using the software for a short fraction of the 45-trial period given.
 I am also not an MT expert, and just took upon myself to test it where I thought I could leverage the most out of this resource.

 Also, for clarification – this program offers as an incentive a free license of their Slate Desktop package.
 Since I was unable to comply with their exact terms of the review program (see final notes), I expect the license will be terminated, and will request for it to be so.

 Finally, because the files I work with are confidential in nature, you will not see screenshots of the software results.

 and why does PTT differentiate it from Machine Translation

-Slate Desktop is a piece of software made by Precision Translation Tools (now Slate Rocks!
+Slate Desktop is a piece of software made by Slate Rocks LLC (now Slate Rocks!
 LLC).
 They differentiate it from machine translation as the general, current concept, but it is essentially that: a local, personalized machine translation (MT) engine (or engines, as you can create them to your heart’s content).